gerard2perez/ember-cli-crudtable/README.md

 Datatypes allow to make a custom predefined render of the data in the table, currently supported datatypes are:

-1. **text**: It just render the informatión without any decoration, in edition mode it renders a input text.
+1. **text**: It just render the information without any decoration, in edition mode it renders a input text.
 2. **image**: It assumes that information if an url so it renders the image.
 In edition mode it render a input text.
 3. **email**: Displays the email along with a button to mail the receiver, in edition mode it renders a input email.
-4. **googlemap**: Render a link that shows a modal windown with the location it is important to notice this Type of field is by default ReadOnly.
+4. **googlemap**: Render a link that shows a modal window with the location it is important to notice this Type of field is by default ReadOnly.